BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/2-intervals.md

 ```

 The distance is also called *diatonic numbering* because the distance correspond to the degrees of the [diatonic scale](sec-diatonic-scale).
-For instance, C-G is a *fifth* because the notes from C to G encompass five letter names (C, D, E, F, G) and it encompass five notes of the diatonic scale, for example, C-Db-Eb-F-G for the *Ab major diatonic scale*.
+For instance, C-G is a **fifth** because the notes from C to G encompass five letter names (C, D, E, F, G) and it encompass five notes of the diatonic scale, for example, C-Db-Eb-F-G for the *Ab major diatonic scale*.

-Again, note that if we compute the **distance**, we start counting from one.
+Also remember that if we compute the **distance**, we start counting from one.
 Therefore, C4-C4 is counted as one (*unison*), even though there is no difference between the endpoints!

-Adding accidentals to the notes that form an interval does not necessarily change its distance.
+Adding accidentals (flats $b$ and sharps $\#$) to the notes that form an interval does not change its distance.
-For instance, the interval G-G# (spanning 8 semitones, i.e., a minor sixth) and C#-G (spanning 6 semitones, i.e., a diminished) can be regarded as fifths like the corresponding natural interval C-G (7 semitones).
+For instance, the interval C-G# (spanning 8 semitones, i.e., a augmented fifth) and C-Gb (spanning 6 semitones, i.e., a diminished fifth) can be regarded as fifths like the corresponding natural interval C-G (7 semitones).

+However, if we change the letters, we also speak of different distances!
+For instance, instead of C-Gb we could describe the interval as C-F# since F# and Gb are enharmonic.
+In this case we speak of an **augmented fourth** since the natural, i.e. **perfect fourth** spans C-G.

 ### Quality